Julia Basso, PhD, CYT

 Selected Major Awards

-- 2023 – College of Agriculture and Life Sciences (CALS) Diversity and Inclusion Service Award, Virginia Tech
+- 2023 – College of Agriculture and Life Sciences (CALS) Service Award, Virginia Tech

 - 2022 – Institute for Society, Culture, and Environment Scholars Award, Virginia Tech